ACCLAB/moda/README.md

 Mai](https://twitter.com/myish_irl), and [Adam
 Claridge-Chang](http://www.claridgechang.net/)

-### This material is used in the following classes:
+### Introducing biomedical scientists to data analysis with Python

+The goal of this class is to introduce biomedical scientists to data analysis with Python notebooks.
+Ideally, this should be a semester-long course.
+This 2-hour class is presented to two groups.

 - Duke-NUS PhD programme in Clinical and Translational Sciences.
   Foundations of Precision Medicine Hands-on Workshops (GMS6812).
 - Duke-NUS PhD programme in Integrated Biology and Medicine.
 Ethics and Personal and Professional Development Sessions.

-The goal of this class is to introduce biomedical scientists to data analysis with Python notebooks.
-Ideally, this should be a semester-long course, but has been limited to this 2-hour class.

-The class has the following steps:
+### The class has the following steps

 1.  **Preparation 1.** Read the [Introduction](introduction.html) and
     install the prerequisite software on your laptop.